BTNeandertha1/BTDiablo/README.md

 	     - 15% Chance to Cast Level 21 Cyclone Armor When Struck
 		 - 20% Chance to Cast Level 20 Static Field When Struck
 		 - 15% Chance to Cast Level 24 Frost Nova When Struck
-		 - 35% Chance to Cast Level 50 Armegeddon When Struck
-		 - 35% Chance to Cast Level 50 Hurricane When Struck
 		 - Level 31 Prayer Aura when Equipped
          - Level 10 Vigor Aura When Equipped
          - Level 10 Blessed Aim Aura When Equipped